A11yScan/A11yScan/README.md

 * Android Emulator (x86_64): Android 9.0

 ## Usage
-The **ExplorDetector** folder is the source code for Scenario-driven Exploration, while the **ResourceAnalysis** folder is for Context-aware Detection, which uses resource trees to assist in decision-making when checking the accessibility of the runtime UI scenarios.
+The **ExplorDetector** folder is the source code for Scenario-driven UI Exploration, while the **ResourceAnalysis** folder is for Context-aware Detection, which uses resource trees to assist in decision-making when checking the accessibility of the runtime UI scenarios.
 Before testing, please install the monitoring app (**SUPERVISOR. apk**) on the virtual machine and grant storage permissions.
 In addition, it is necessary to create monitoring directories AccessTemp and OutputFile under the "Files/Downloads" folder in the virtual machine.
 * Input: the APK(s) file
 * Output: detection reports for accessibility issues and other relevant parsing results
 * Usage: python ExplorDetector/main.py [apks_folder], python ResourceAnalysis/run_analysis.py [result_folder]